sciyoshi/sciweb/content/presentations/talk-outline.md

 ### Overview

+(REWORK?)

 Rust is a systems programming language that was announced by Mozilla in 2010.
 I first heard about Rust in 2014 when version 0.10 was announced.
 I took a brief look at it then, but when I looked at the tutorial I saw three different types of pointers, and saw that there were keywords being changed and removed, and thought to myself, maybe it's an interesting language but I don't have the time or see the value in learning it, so I didn't pay any more attention to it.
 Fast forward to August 2015, when I saw the release of Rust 1.0.
 I figured I should find out what the fuss was about - why so many people were excited about this language that to me as an newcomer just looked like a cleaned up version of C. So I sat down over a weekend to go through the tutorial, and my thinking changed completely.
 It had come a long way from the previous year, and what I saw was a really beautifully and cohesively designed language with a lot of really powerful features, a few of which I'll talk about today.

+Rust provides memory safety guarantees, data-race freedom, and high-level abstractions while still offering efficiency and low-level control.

-What really sold me on Rust were two features in particular, the type system, and the concept of ownership and borrowing.
-I'll talk about these two in more detail, but first lets look at the basics of the syntax to get a feel for the language.
+First lets look at the basics of the syntax to get a feel for the language.

 ### Basics